Auth0 Fine Grained Authorization (FGA) Concepts

 User, relation and object are the building blocks for relationship tuples.

-For more information, please see Modeling Basics.
+For more information, please see Direct Access.

-A relationship tuple consists of a grouping of:
+A relationship tuple consists of a:

 An authorization model, together with relationship tuples, allow the determination of whether a relationship exists between a user and an object.